Total Compensation Statement

 Only current contributions to the Defined Benefit Plan are reflected in this statement.
 Employees who are now in the Defined Contribution Plan, and no longer receiving contributions into the Defined Benefit Plan, will only see their Defined Contribution Plan represented on their statement.
 Pension Summary statements are distributed annually showing the value of the Defined Benefit Plan for those not currently active in that plan.

-You should contact the Human Resources Benefits Office at Human.Resources.Benefits@Dartmouth.edu or 603-646-3588 with questions.
+Questions should be directed to the Human Resources Benefits Office at Human.Resources.Benefits@Dartmouth.edu or 603-646-3588.